AllenNeuralDynamics/aind_hierarchical_bootstrap/README.md

 ### Estimating the standard error of the mean with nested data
 For example if we have a dataframe of observations "response" and nested hierarchies "level_1" and "level_2", then we can compute the bootstraps with different levels of hierachical bootstrapping.
 You can use the `df` variable from the demonstration script above to follow along these examples.
 To compute non-hierarchical bootstraps, which is just sampling with replacement from all observations, regardless of hierarchy (sample once):

-> import hierarchical_bootstrap.bootstrap as hb
+> import aind_hierarchical_bootstrap.bootstrap as hb
 > bootstraps = hb.bootstrap(df, metric='response',levels=[], nboots=10000)

 `bootstraps` is a dictionary with: